About This Site

 For Best Results, Use a Current Browser

 While I have been able to try a lot of new design ideas, this comes with a price.
 Older browsers will not be able to render these pages as well.
 Most reasonably current browsers will render this page without problem.
 However, an up to date browser always works the best.
-If you can not use one of these browsers you can still visit a previous version of this site which has most of the same information.

 About the Icons